Have you been feeling the pinch of increasing power prices? You’re not imagining it. The cost of electricity has risen almost 120% in the last decade.

 The energy industry has been doing things largely the same way for over 100 years and, without a coherent energy policy from government or fundamental change in the industry, the price of electricity is unlikely to come down any time soon.

-One way you can protect yourself from these increases is investing in a battery.
+While there are immediate steps you can take to minimise your energy usage and try to reduce your energy bill, one way you can really protect yourself from potential price rises into the future is investing in a battery.
 If you can afford it, a battery makes sense today.
 And you could be well on your way to doing away with electricity bills for good.